-1. In f factual terms, identify why your client is innocent-what really happened in this case?
-2. De cide which genre of factual defense applies to your client's innocence. a.
-The criminal incident never happened. b.
-The criminal incident happened, but I didn't do it. c.
-The incident happened, I did it, but it wasn't a crime. d.
-The criminal incident happened, I did it, it was a crime, but not the crime charged. e.
-The criminal incident happened, I did it, it was the crime charged, but I'm not responsible. f.
-The criminal incident happened, I did it, it was the crime charged, I'm responsible, so what?
-3. Cra aft the story that shows why your client is innocent.
-3. Cra a. aft the story that shows why your client is innocent.
-Who are the three main characters in the story of innocence?
-3. 3. a.
-Who are the three main characters in the story of innocence?
-3. a. b.
-Who are the three main characters in the story of innocence?
-What are the three main scenes in the story of innocence?
-4. a. b. c.
-Who are the three main characters in the story of innocence?
-What are the three main scenes in the story of innocence? a. b. c.
-Who are the three main characters in the story of innocence?
-What are the three main scenes in the story of innocence?
-When and where does the story of innocence start?
+- 1. In factual terms, identify why your client is innocent in one or at most two sentences-in other words, what really happened in this case? - 2.
+Decide which genre of factual defense applies to your client's innocence. - a.
+The criminal incident never happened. - b.
+The criminal incident happened, but I didn't do it. - c.
+The incident happened, I did it, but it wasn't a crime. - d.
+The criminal incident happened, I did it, it was a crime, but not the crime charged. - e.
+The criminal incident happened, I did it, it was the crime charged, but I'm not responsible. - f.
+The criminal incident happened, I did it, it was the crime charged, I'm responsible, but who cares? - 3.
+Craft the story that shows why your client is innocent. - a.
+Who are the three main characters in the story of innocence? - b.
+What are the three main scenes in the story of innocence? - c.
+When and where does the story of innocence start? - 4.
+What emotions do you want the jury (and/or judge) to feel when they hear your story? - 5.
+Write out a paragraph distilling your client's story/theory of defense.
+Incorporate the key aspects of your responses to the above questions.